who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/02._Conventions_OpenAPI_DotEnv/02._After/commence_the_rewrite.md

 Do not do the big rewrite!
 In real-world software development, follow Gall's Law.
 Here is an abridged version:

-> if you want a complex system to work, build a simpler system first, then improve over time.
+> "*if you want a complex system to work, build a simpler system first, then improve over time.*"

 [Full version](http://principles-wiki.net/principles:gall_s_law)